A multiple criteria methodology for priority based portfolio selection: Introduction

-In this paper we propose a general methodology for defining urban policies that takes into account the above remarks and, therefore, is characterized by: \begin{enumerate} \item A formulation in terms of a multiple criteria problem allowing the consideration of a family of heterogeneous points of views. \item Consideration of integrated families of actions, technically called portfolios \citep{SaloEtAl11}, as feasible solutions of the problem at hand. \item An interactive procedure for the optimization problem as well as for the sorting problem, in order to involve stakeholders, experts and policy makers in the whole decision process. \item Inclusion in the optimization problem of a sorting procedure to assign a priority level to each potential action. \end{enumerate}
+In this paper we propose a general methodology to define urban policies that takes into account the above remarks and, therefore, is characterized by: \begin{enumerate} \item A formulation in terms of a multiple criteria problem allowing the consideration of a family of heterogeneous standpointss. \item Consideration of integrated families of actions, technically called portfolios \citep{SaloEtAl11}, as feasible solutions of the problem at hand. \item An interactive procedure for the optimization problem as well as in the sorting problem in order to involve stakeholders, specialists and policy makers in the whole decision process. \item Integration in the optimization problem of a sorting procedure to assign a priority level to each feasible action. \end{enumerate}

-Despite its general applicability, this methodology has been applied to a real world resource optimization problem for the regeneration of a large and complex historical centre in the city of Naples (Italy).
-Therefore, we will present the real and specific arguments that helped us to identify the four features of the methodology listed above.
-In Naples, a large part of the historical centre has been inscribed as a World Heritage Site, a program with the objective of safeguarding the identity of communities worldwide.
+Despite its general applicability, the above methodology was applied to a real world resources optimization for the regeneration of a large and complex historical centre in the city of Naples (Italy).
+Therefore, we will present below the real and specific arguments that helped us to identify the four methodology features listed above.
+In Naples, a large part of the historical centre has been inscribed as World Heritage Site, with the objective to safeguard the identity of communities worldwide.
 At the same time, other objectives, related to the preservation of the cultural heritage, have to be pursued.
-These objectives can be both of: \begin{itemize}[label={--}] \item Economic nature, such as the promotion of tourism \citep[e.g.,][]{MckercherEtAl05}, and local entrepreneurship and business \citep[e.g.,][]{TuanNa08}; and, \item Non-economic nature \citep{Blake00}, such as social inclusion \citep{VasileEtAl15}, community engagement \citep{Waterton15}, and improvement of the environment and the urban landscape \citep{VeldpausEtAl13}. \end{itemize}
+These objectives can be both with: \begin{itemize}[label={--}] \item Economic nature, such as promotion of tourism flows \citep[e.g.,][]{MckercherEtAl05}, and local entrepreneurships and business \citep[e.g.,][]{TuanNa08}; and, \item Non-economic nature \citep{Blake00}, such as social inclusion \citep{VasileEtAl15} or community engagement \citep{Waterton15}. \end{itemize}

-This suggests adopting a multiple criteria optimization procedure to choose from among the potential actions, which is point $1)$ in the list of characteristics of our methodology.
+This suggests to adopt a multicriteria optimization procedure to choose among feasible actions, that is point $1)$ in the list of characteristics of our methodology.